project-SIMPLE/simple.template.unity/README.md

 ### What is included

-The project contains a four scenes:
+The project contains three scenes:
  - Startup Menu: Main menu that allows to load two Scenes - IP Menu and Main Scene.
 It allows as well to define if the middleware will be used or not.
 Using the middleware requires to run another software (the middleware), but allows to connect several players et to follow the connection status of the players.
  - IP Menu: allows to change the IP used to connect to the computer running the middleware/GAMA
  - Demo/Main Scene: main scene with the required script and the following GameObjects: